 The Associate Director of University College Centers for Student Organization Services assists students who are considering withdrawing from the university.
 The student and staff member discuss personal, financial and academic implications of withdrawal.
 The staff member can provide the student with the proper withdrawal request forms and assist in their completion.
-The Associate Director of University College Centers for Student Organization Services is located in Taylor Hall, Room 213.
-For additional information, call Kristin R. Muncy at (540) 568-6099.
+For additional information, call Kristin R. Muncy.